gtestault/languagelens/README.md

 ### What does it do?
-Conversation base question answering for youtube, PDF & TXT documents.
+Conversation based question answering for youtube, PDF & TXT documents.

 ![img](./preview/yt.png)

 ### How?